-The Editorial Board of our journal Hiperboreea is responsible for deciding which of the materials submitted to the journal should be published online.
-The Editor-in-Chief’s decision to accept or reject a paper for publication is based on its importance, originality, clarity, and its relevance to the scope of the journal.
+The Editor of Hiperboreea is responsible for deciding which of the materials submitted to the journal should be published online.
+The Editor’s decision to accept or reject a paper for publication is based on its importance, originality, clarity, and its relevance to the scope of the journal.
 The scope of our journal is described on the website, in the section „About”.

 The Editorial Board of Hiperboreea and the reviewers evaluate materials for their intellectual content without regard to the author’s race, ethnicity, religious beliefs, gender, citizenship, sexual orientation or political ideology.
 In some cases, the reviewers can reject a material if that material cannot be included in the topic of the journal or if it doesn’t respect the author’ guidelines.